vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 [Vulkan Spec: 1.3 physical device features](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap47.html#VkPhysicalDeviceVulkan13Features)

-Once we have a VkPhysicalDevice, we can directly build a VkDevice from it.
+Once we have a `VkPhysicalDevice`, we can directly build a VkDevice from it.

 And at the end, we store the handles in the class.